Inpatient & Outpatient Benzodiazepine Addiction Treatment Programs in Los Angeles, California

 How Benzodiazepines Take Control

 You may be prescribed benzodiazepines to address anxiety or sleep issues.
 However, tolerance builds over time, leading to increased doses and dependency.
-Alternatively, you may be exposed to illicit benzodiazepines which poses a specific set of dangers including counterfeit prescription drugs that are commonly laced with fentanyl.
+Alternatively, you may be exposed to illicit benzodiazepines, which pose a specific set of dangers, including counterfeit prescription drugs that are commonly laced with fentanyl.

 Either way, addiction may manifest in neglecting responsibilities, social withdrawal, and using the drug to avoid benzodiazepine withdrawal symptoms rather than its intended purpose.